animegolem/pirate-extensions-extended/README.md

  # pirate-extensions-extended
 Adapting AudioGroupCologne's Adaptions to the PIRATE In-Ear Microphones for general headphone hobbyist use.
-Currently a second mold has been created to fit a 3mm Electret Capsule.
+Currently a second mold has been created to fit a 3mm or 4mm Electret Capsule.

 ## Description
 This repository contains additional supplementary materials for adapted in-ear microphones [1], based on the PIRATE microphones design by Denk et al. [2]